 As was written, toughness can be measured by the Charpy test or the Izod test.
-These two standardized impact tests, the Charpy and the Izod, are used to measure the impact energy (sometimes also termed notch toughness).
+These two standardized impact tests, the Charpy and the Izod are used to measure the impact energy (sometimes also termed notch toughness).
 The Charpy V-notch (CVN) technique is most commonly used.
-Both of these tests use a notched sample of defined cross-section.
-For these dynamic loading conditions and when a notch is present, we are using notch toughness.
+Both of these tests use a notched sample of a defined cross-section.
+We use notch toughness for these dynamic loading conditions and when a notch is present.
 The location and shape of the notch are standard.
-The points of support of the sample, as well as the impact of the hammer, must bear a constant relationship to the location of the notch.
+The points of support of the sample and the impact of the hammer must bear a constant relationship to the location of the notch.

-A sample of a different shape will yield an entirely different result.
-Notches confine the deformation to a small volume of metal that reduces toughness.
-The Izod impact test is similar to the Charpy impact test but uses a different arrangement of the specimen under test.
-The Izod impact test differs from the Charpy impact test in that the sample is held in a cantilevered beam configuration as opposed to a three-point bending configuration.
+A sample of a different shape will yield an entirely different result and notches confine the deformation to a small volume of metal that reduces toughness.
+The Izod impact test is similar to the Charpy impact test but uses a different specimen arrangement.
+The Izod impact test differs from the Charpy impact test in that the sample is in a cantilevered beam configuration instead of a three-point bending configuration.